 - Remaking America for the 21st Century - Reclaiming Vacant Properties - June 2012 conference

-- Columbus Area Commissions Exit- Columbus, OH uses area commissions to act as a liaison between neighborhood groups, property owners, residents, developers and city officials.
+- Columbus Area Commissions- Columbus, OH uses area commissions to act as a liaison between neighborhood groups, property owners, residents, developers and city officials.